Facts about varicose veins

 What Are Varicose Veins?

 In general, varicose veins are a condition characterized by enlarged, twisted, and superficial blood vessels, most often on the inside of the lower legs.
-Varicose veins occur as a result of reduced blood circulation in the veins.
+Varicose veins occur as a result of reflux of blood in the veins.

 The veins in the body return blood from all parts of the body to the heart to be re-oxygenated.
-However, blood circulation can be reduced if the vein valves are weakened.
 It is these valves that are supposed to prevent the blood from flowing backwards when it is pumped.
 In the illustration below, you can see in the bottom circle that the vein valves are weakened, allowing blood to flow backwards.

 This is especially common in the legs, as the blood in the legs struggles against gravity, which is why varicose veins occur in the legs.

 Many people also confuse varicose veins with spider veins.
 Spider veins are smaller and look like spider webs on the legs.
+They can be associated with larger varicose veins, or may occur when no larger veins are present.
 Spider veins almost never cause physical problems for the person who has them, but many still wish to treat them for cosmetic reasons.

 Symptoms of Varicose Veins